EV charging rebates and incentives

 EVSE Rebate Visit Website

-Natural Resources Canada (NRCan) will reopen its Zero Emission Vehicle Infrastructure Program (ZEVIP) in fall 2023, offering 50% subsidies to Canadian private and public sector companies for the deployment of EV charging stations.
-With a focus on public places, street parking, multi-residential buildings, workplaces and for fleet vehicles, the subsidy will cover up to 50% of the total project costs up to $10M per project.
+Natural Resources Canada (NRCan) offers 50-75% subsidies to Canadian private and public sector companies for the deployment of EV charging stations.
+With a focus on public places, street parking, multi-residential buildings, workplaces and for fleet vehicles, the subsidy will cover up to 50-75% of the total project costs.
 Projects are selected through a competitive process.